Matt90hz/ObjectsMessenger/README.md

 ```

 ## Contribute
-Do you like this library and you want to make it better?
+Do you like this library, and do you want to make it better?
 Just open an issue on [GitHub](https://github.com/Matt90hz/ObjectsMessenger);